AI1289/Shopify_Project_2/README.md

 # Shopify GUI Project – Developer Onboarding Summary

 This document serves as a comprehensive and self-contained overview of the Shopify GUI Importer & Manager.
-It is intended for new contributors or developers to quickly understand the architecture, current status, and ongoing development priorities.

 ---